 Steep Climbing in the Trees

-The dwindling number of vehicles at the resort indicated the tail end of the ski season.
-Lot E was empty when we pulled in, also when we returned.
-I saw tracks behind the snow berm.
-So we followed them uphill.
+The dwindling number of vehicles at the resort suggested the tail end of the ski season.
+Lot E was empty when we pulled in and also when we returned.
+I noticed tracks behind the snow berm right away, so we followed them uphill.
 Microspikes worked well on the firm but slick snow.

-The slopes were steep lower down.
-But the climb felt effortless with the existing tracks.
-A few reports mentioned that the place was the go-to for mountaineering field trips.
-And it was evident that some groups have been here in recent weeks.
+Lower down, the slopes were steep, but the climb was effortless on the existing tracks.
+Several reports noted that the place was the go-to for The Mountaineers’ field trips.
+Judging by the snow activities, some groups had been here in recent weeks.

 See more trip photos here.